slssa-soc/slssa-soc.github.io/annexes/1-first-aid-response-possible-exposure-to-hab.md

       <ol>
         <li>
           <strong>Remove from exposure</strong><br>
-          - Move the person away from affected water or airborne irritants (i.e away from the beach area or indoors).<br>
+          - Move the person away from affected water or airborne irritants (i.e. away from the beach area or indoors).<br>
           - Once away from the exposure area, encourage slow, steady breathing.<br>
           - Remove any clothing contaminated with water, aerosols or foam, taking care to avoid contact with the irritant and wash exposed areas in fresh water.
 Put any contaminated clothing through a standard laundry cycle.
         </li><br>